mlzxy/caffe-fpga-opencl/README.md

   - Relu
 - Don't support `mergeLayer`, `concatLayer` that accepts multiple inputs, although they can be added with some work.

+- The on-chip buffer size has to be the maximum feature map size among all layers, which is not efficient at all.
+But it's difficult to do further trick on memory transfer under the FPGA OpenCL framework.

+    > Because you can't implement a kernel to do a half convolution :disappointed: and data transmission is per-kernel and controlled by API.

+    I am willing to listen to others' ideas.

 ## TODO